muszek/omni-random/docs/media-researcher.md

  * … accurate and time efficient
  * … able to follow deadlines
  * … an excellent English speaker and writer (C1 level)
- * … able to commit to at least 20 hours of work per week                                (especially on Monday and Tuesday)
+ * … able to commit to at least 20 hours of work per week (especially on Mondays and Tuesdays)
  * … a proud owner of a bachelor degree (preferably)

 ## What will you be doing?